ciatph/textract/README.md

 1. Run any of the python scripts below on the command line.
 2. Press ENTER to clear the image windows.
+3. Edit and ajust the image processing settings on the `.py` files to get the desired results.
-3. Compare the accuracy of resulting extracted text to the image files.
+4. Compare the accuracy of resulting extracted text to the image files.

 ### Scripts